wizeline/academy-data-bootcamp-selection-challenge/README.md

 Remember, you must send your forked repository by filling out the following **[Google Form](https://forms.gle/BVWLqYnoFj8CRF3v8)** within **three days of your registration date** to be considered for the Wizeline Academy Data Engineering Bootcamp!

-Thanks for completing the challenge, we can’t wait to see you soon!
+Thanks for completing the challenge.
+We can't wait to see you soon!